Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/target.md

 nav_order: 4
 ---

 There's many ways point your Mothbox at something!
+Here are the [laser cutting design files for your target!](https://github.com/Digital-Naturalism-Laboratories/Mothbox_Hardware/tree/main/Targets)

 The Mothbox's default software will automatically calibrate its focus and exposure to whatever kind of target is positioned in front of it.
 The main thing is that it should probably be
 * white